Kgg9/Insta-Bot/README.md

 # Insta-Bot
-A bot I made for Instagram Bruh
+A bot I made for Instagram